VT-CHCI/SoundOfFractions/Readme.md

 This web app was written using [JQuery]( http://jquery.com/ JQuery Site), [Backbone](http://backbonejs.org/ Backbone.js Site), [RequireJS]( http://requirejs.org/ Requre.js Site) and [Bootstrap]( http://twitter.github.com/bootstrap/ Bootstrap Site) .
 It adheres as closely as possible to a traditional Backbone architecture, with models, collection, views, routes, and functions named fairly logically.
 This application has no backend, however, we do have logging currently enabled for data analysis purposes.

 ### Global Dispatcher and State ###
 We use a global dispatcher, as explained in the Backbone documentation, to send events to multiple views.
 We also have a global state variable for the temp and signature (beats per measure).
+To use the dispatcher, first pass it through to the function as dispatch.
+To send an event use:

+  dispatch.trigger('YOUR_EVENT_NAME.event', OPTIONAL_PARAMETERS);

+To recieve the event, in the initialize function add:

+  dispatch.on('YOUR_EVENT_NAME.event', this.YOUR_EVENT_HANDLER_FUNCTION, this);

 ### Adding New Instruments ###
 To add a new instrument, first upload the sound sample to /samples and an image to /img.
 Then, in the initialize function of componentsView (located in /js/views/components) add:

   this.measure = new BeatsCollection;

         for (var i = 0; i < 4; i++) {
           this.measure.add();
         }

         this.component = new MeasuresCollection;
         this.component.add({beats: this.measure});

         this.drumkit = componentsCollection.add({
           label: '',
           img: '',
           mute: true,
           sample: '',
           measures: this.component,
           active: true
         });

 Make sure to add values for lable, img, and sample that correspond to your instrument.
-It is preferable you add this block of code right before
+It is preferable you add this block of code right before:

   ///////Create Gain Nodes///////

 ## Future Plans ##